Surfing is one of life’s greatest joys. It is a pure embodiment of fun on this planet, and you get one hell of a stoke from it.

 10 | Love The Ocean Unconditionally

+There’s one thing you can count on with surfing, the ocean is always changing.
+There’s no controlling it.
 Accept it for the joys and sorrows it brings as well as the success and failure it teaches you.

 You are the only person you can control.
 Be happy for who you are and what you can do and accept the forces that are greater than you.
+You, just like the ocean, are full of potential and only you can tap into that vortex of invincibility.

-Now, if you ready to #BraveForAdventure, buy a foam board, find a safe beach, and start paddling
+Now, if you are ready to #BraveForAdventure, buy a foam board, find a safe beach, and start paddling

 Related:

-- Best Womens Surf Bikinis
+- Best Women Surf Bikinis

 - Vinyasa Yoga Flow to Improve Your Surfing